Behavioral Health Manager with her Clinical Manager Behavioral Health Manager with her Clinical Manager

 Normalizing Mental Health for Everyone

-Working at a company like evolvedMD that values everyone, I’ve made it my mission to normalize therapy and empower others — especially males and minorities like me — to seek help.
-However, you don’t have to experience a traumatic event or struggle with a mental illness to speak with a therapist.
+Working at a company like evolvedMD that values everyone, I’ve made it my mission to normalize therapy and empower others — especially males and minorities like me — to seek help and go see a therapist.
+However, you don’t have to experience a traumatic event or struggle with a mental illness to speak with one.
 Just like going in for your annual wellness checkup, touching base with a licensed professional — even when nothing is wrong — is healthy and a great source of guidance for navigating life’s challenges.
-Here are five reasons why seeing a therapist for regular check-ins will benefit your overall wellbeing.

 1. You’ll Create Harmony Between Your Physical and Mental Health